 But then you look at FRIDAY THE 13TH films, and watch as black actors emerge as machete fodder, develop into more complex characters, then eventually become heroes.
 It’s like bearing witness to a successful cinematic civil rights movement, full of memorable characters like Reggie the “Reckless,” his brother Demon (“Damn Enchiladas!”), Julius Gaw, Creighton Duke, and Sgt.
 Brodski.

 FRIDAY THE 13TH has proven to be a film franchise that isn’t above empowering women, or African Americans.
 Therefore it’s easy to see that the next step in its continued evolution should be a strong black female lead to square off against Jason Voorhees.
 Will it happen?
-Well, I suppose we’ll just have to wait until Friday, May 13th, 2016 to find out!
+Well, I suppose we’ll just have to wait to find out!

 Thanks for taking the time to read this article!
 If you liked what you’ve read, or have any input, please feel free to comment below.
 Also be sure to share your thoughts with me on Facebook and/or Twitter as well!